Liberty Seated Half Dollars

 WB-3

-Choice $37500 New May 18!
+Choice $35000 New October 4!
 Near-Gem Original, Newtown Collection..
-Along with the 1870-CC and 1878-CC, the 1874-CC is one of the keys to Carson City half dollar set.
+Consignor Price Reduction - Along with the 1870-CC and 1878-CC, the 1874-CC is one of the keys to Carson City half dollar set.
 Few pieces survived from the small mintage of 59,000 pieces and today examples in all grades are highly prized.
 This piece exhibits even, medium gray toning, with hints of gold, russet, and blue more evident as the coin is tilted under a light.
 Moderate cartwheel radiates from both sides, a touch more actively on the reverse.
 WB-3, with a die lump below the curl and a diagonal die line through (STAT)ES.
 The mintmark is small with close spacing and slopes upward.
 Well struck with star centers evident and typical softness in the left claws.
 CAC has approved 47 coins total, a single piece in MS63 (the present coin), two examples at MS64, and a single coin at MS65.
 PCGS reports three higher pieces in MS64, one coin in MS65 and one example in MS66.
 The CAC price guide value is $37,400 while PCGS is a tick higher at $37,500.
 The significance of this offering is hard to overstate, as Carson City pieces are among the most desirable issues in the Seated series.
 This piece combines the all-important CC mintmark with key date status and a strong technical grade.
 As if that were not enough, CAC endorses this example as premium for the grade.
 The new owner of this special coin will be exceptionally pleased.
 Ex.
 GFRC (August 2021), at $35,000, previously from the Milford Collection (Heritage 1/2011, lot 5565), realized $26,450.
 Housed in a PCGS Gen 4.5 (2012-2013) holder with CAC approval.
 PCGS #6347.

 Seated 50C 1874CC 1874-CC